I want to share my story with you.

 To celebrate being the first success story from Six Figure Blogger, Alex and Lauren took me to Fort Lauderdale because those are the kind of people they are – super generous and amazing.

-While we were there, we connected with Michelle Schroeder and her husband, Wes Gardner.
+While we were there, we connected with Michelle Schroeder (Making Sense of Cents) and her husband, Wes Gardner.
 I cannot tell you how awesome it is to be around other bloggers and have them as friends.

 It was a blogger vacay for the books.
 Super fun.

-I also had a fantastic interview on the She Did It Her Way podcast during this time, that I’ve received SO much positive feedback from (more than any interview I’ve ever done!).
+I also had a fantastic interview on the She Did It Her Way podcast that I’ve received SO much positive feedback from (more than any interview I’ve ever done!).

-I read two books my Russell Brunson that have been complete game changers in my biz…
+I read two books by Russell Brunson that have been complete game changers in my business.
+He’s the best.
+The books are:

 - Dot Com Secrets: The Underground Playbook for Growing Your Company Online